Savjee/savjee.be/src/site/posts/2015/2015-10-14-Switching-from-Android-to-iOS-what-I-love-and-hate-about-both-platforms.md

 ---
 layout: post
 title: Switching from Android to iOS - What I love and hate about both platforms
-description: "After 3 years on Android, I switched to iPhone 6.
-Here's what I love and hate about both platforms, from hardware quality to app ecosystems."
 quote:
 thumbnail: true
 upload_directory: /uploads/switch-android-ios